Linux 软件免费装

 Is this plugin enough to comply with EU Directive 2023/2673?

-The plugin covers the functional requirements that Directive 2023/2673 imposes EU-wide from 19 June 2026: a discoverable digital withdrawal function, deadline validation, Article 16 exclusions with subcategory inheritance, durable-medium proof via the SHA-256 receipt hash, the model form from Annex I.B of Directive 2011/83/EU and the double-consent checkboxes at checkout that enable the Art.
+The plugin covers the functional requirements that Directive 2023/2673 imposes EU-wide from 19 June 2026: a discoverable digital withdrawal function, eligibility by order status with an advisory deadline flag, Article 16 exclusions with subcategory inheritance, durable-medium proof via the SHA-256 receipt hash, the model form from Annex I.B of Directive 2011/83/EU and the double-consent checkboxes at checkout that enable the Art.
 16(m) and Art.
 14(4)(a) exceptions.
 On top of that it adds operational tools that the directive does not mandate but that make handling requests practical: per-status email injection, status lifecycle with bulk actions, native GDPR integration, public notice on excluded products and full traceability.
-Member States can layer extra national requirements on top of the EU baseline — the two-step confirmation flow with an intermediate review page expected by the strictest member states (Germany, for example) ships since version 1.7.0; a future release will adapt to any further requirement in the final Spanish Real Decreto once it is published.
+Member States can layer extra national requirements on top of the EU baseline — the two-step confirmation flow with an intermediate review page expected by the strictest member states (Germany, for example) is built in; a future release will adapt to any further requirement in the final Spanish Real Decreto once it is published.
 Legal compliance ultimately depends on your business model, catalog and jurisdiction; the plugin provides the technical building blocks, not legal advice — consult a consumer-law specialist for your specific case.

 更新日志: